fardinhakimi/express-vue-social-auth/README.md

 # express-vue-social-auth
 This is a full-stack simple app demonstrating how you can do social login with providers like Google and Github with Express and Vuejs using Passport strategies.

-## Follow the following steps to run it on your computer
+## Follow these steps to run it on your computer

 ### Install dependencies
 ```